mrdavemorgan/lepgallery/readme.txt

 == Notes ==

 * In: ./wp-content/plugins/ungallery/ either create a symlink called "pics" to your picture directory (recommended) or copy/move/create a directory called pics there.
-Please note, if you back up the UnGallery plugin directory, adding or symlink'ing to many photos, will increase the volume of the backups.
+Please note, if you back up your WordPress install, including your plugins directory, be aware the gallery may be included.
 * To display a caption over a gallery, add a file named banner.txt to that directory with the desired text.
 * The top level directory is intended to have a larger, marquee picture displayed, so only one picture file should be placed in the "/pics/" directory.
 There is no limit on pictures in the subdirectories.
 * To mark a gallery hidden, edit the /ungallery/hidden.txt file.
 If e.g., the content of hidden.txt is: "hidden", then any directories you create named "hidden", will not be visible via gallery browsing.
 * If you'd like to modify the size of the marquee pic, browsing pic or the thumbnails, please edit /ungallery/ungallery.php.
-The variables ($thumbW, $srcW, $topW) are noted near the top of the file.
+The options are noted near the top of the file.

 == To do ==